apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Mapping over multiple parameters
 ================================

 As well as a single parameter it is possible to pass multiple parameters to expand.
-This will have the effect of creating a "cross product" effect, calling the mapped task with each combination of parameters.
+This will have the effect of creating a "cross product", calling the mapped task with each combination of parameters.

 For example: